 A simple Christmas décor idea?
 Swap your sheets.
 Next time you remove your sheets for a laundry refresh, consider storing your everyday linens and swapping them for a more festive set.

 Trade your comforter for a plaid quilt and break out the Christmas-themed throw pillows.
 And the best part is you can apply these simple swaps in every room of your house, from your bedroom to your living room.

 Whether you gather them from your backyard, a nearby park, or your local farmer’s market, clusters of pine needles make for the perfect Christmas décor.
 We love the idea of lining them up down the middle to create the look of a fresh runner.
 Add a velvet or silk bow for a festive touch.

 Holiday Decor #8: Show Off Your Collection

-Whether it’s an assortment of vintage Christmas tree ornaments or a collection of bottle brush trees, displaying your findings in a beautiful way is decoration enough.
+Whether it’s an assortment of vintage Christmas tree ornaments or a collection of bottle brush trees, beautifully displaying your findings is decoration enough.
 We love how this curation of mini Christmas trees looks displayed in order by color, and the best part is this rainbow take on the holidays must’ve taken minutes to set up.

 Holiday Decor #9: Break Out the Twinkle Lights

 Whether you decorate with a porcelain village and mini Christmas trees or you prefer to take the minimal route, nothing says the holidays quite like a single strand of twinkle lights.
 String them along windowsills, table tops, or your media center for a quick and simple holiday update.